State Domestic Product

-State Domestic Product, or SDP, is the total value of goods and services produced during any financial year within the geographical boundaries of a state.
+State Domestic Product (SDP) is the total value of goods and services produced during any financial year within the geographical boundaries of a state.
 Also called the state income, SDP is always calculated or estimated in monetary terms, and is instrumental in the evaluation of per capita income.
 State here refers to a country subdivision, as in the states of the United States and the states of India.
 While GDP gives a good estimate of the entire nation's output, SDP provides more detailed economic details about subnational territories.